swiftwing-dev/n8n-nodes-dynamic-switch/README.md

 - Search or enter the package name: `n8n-nodes-dynamic-switch`
 - Install and trust the package

 ## Operations

-The Dynamic Switch is a transform node that routes incoming items to one or more outputs.
-You control the number of outputs, labels, and routing mode.
+The Dynamic Switch is a transform node that **fixes what the n8n's built-in Switch node should have been** by allowing you to **dynamically configure 1–50 outputs** at runtime, rather than being limited to a fixed number.
+You control the number of outputs, labels, and routing mode with much greater flexibility.

 Key parameters:
-- Number of Outputs: how many output ports to render (1–50).
+- **Number of Outputs**: Configure anywhere from 1 to 50 output ports dynamically (far exceeding the standard Switch node's limit).
 - Output Labels: optional comma-separated labels for ports; falls back to “Route 0..N”.
 - Mode:
   - Expression: send an item to a zero-based output index, which can be an expression (e.g., `{{$json.routeIndex}}`).